What is post-career planning with a retirement coach?

 Create a new vision for your future

-The third journey, when planned correctly, can be the most fulfilling, rewarding, and intellectually active phase of life.
+This next chapter, when planned correctly, can be the most fulfilling, rewarding, and intellectually active phase of life.
 It’s a time for new exploration, to redefine purpose and meaning, to reconnect with family and friends – and expand your communities.
 It’s a time to grow.
 It’s a time to be healthy and productive, and to look forward to each day with ease.

 I advise my clients to engage with a financial planner before they make the decision to retire.
 While your finances are part of the overall picture, they are just one component of a larger, holistic retirement plan.
 In fact, many people fail at retirement not from running out of money, but from running out of meaning.